AHR2HL/PCAP/_sources/Closures/closures-StateAndEncapsulation.rst

    :feedback_c: Even introspection can't directly access closure variables.
    :feedback_d: They're stored in the closure's local scope, not globally.

-   What level of privacy do closure variables have?

 .. mchoice:: closure_vs_class_privacy
    :answer_a: Classes provide better privacy than closures
    :answer_b: Closures and classes have the same privacy level